tcotav/chefdk_getting_started/README.md

 </p>
 ### Adding Serverspec

-Now we're going to jury rig `serverspec` into our example and duplicate the `bats` testing that we did above.
+Now we're going to rig `serverspec` into our example and duplicate the `bats` testing that we did above.
 Serverspec is another test platform that tests your actual servers via ssh.

 But wait, why would we write the same tests AGAIN?
-What sort of testing is done by chefspec/bats and what is done by serverspec.
+What sort of testing is done by chefspec/bats and what is done by serverspec?
 Well it is good that you asked that, Timmy.
 Take a seat and let's fire up the magic whiteboard.
 The heart of it is that we can run serverspec against any hosts.
 So we're essentially writing tests that can be applied to deployments in QA, Dev, Stage, Production, and any other exotic sci-fi themed environment name you've got at your company.
 It is portable.
 If you can see it and ssh to it, you can run serverspec against it.

 That's all well and good, but for now, we just want test kitchen to spin up something and run serverspec tests against it.
-We'll come back to testing against additional nodes.
+We'll come back to testing against additional nodes in another article.

 First, we want to make sure our environment is ready to go.
-We assume that you've got ruby and bundler all ready to go.

 If you've got `bundler`, then simply